rcoenmans/pelican-bootstrap-figures/Readme.md

 # Bootstap figures plugin for Pelican

-A Pelican plugin that creates a Bootstrap figure element with figure caption out of images.
+A Pelican plugin that creates a [Bootstrap figure element](https://getbootstrap.com/docs/4.4/content/figures/) with figure caption (right aligned) out of images.

 ## Installation
 ```